rachelcarmena/rachelcarmena.github.io/_posts/2019-05-26-may-the-command-line-be-with-you.md

 # or looking at [alias] section in ~/.gitconfig file
 ```

+* You can keep all these customizations in a repository as a backup.
+For example, GitHub is full of repositories named as `dotfiles`.

 ## Friendly reminders

 > _Anyone who does not have the command line at their beck-and-call is really missing something._ - [Tim O'Reilly](https://twitter.com/timoreilly/status/956209333267701760)